laurent-martinez/movies-portfolio/README.md

-Deployment
+## Deployment

-To deploy the app, run npm run dev.
+To deploy the app, run the command:

-Technologies Used
-Next.js (with TypeScript)
-The Movie Database API for fetching data
-Sanity (coming soon) for managing more data and creating content Tailwind CSS for styling
+'npm run dev'
+## About the App

+This is a Next.js app built with TypeScript, that utilizes the Movie Database API to fetch data.
+The app also uses Tailwind CSS for styling,
-React Icons and Emojis for adding icons and emojis Framer Motion for animations
+React icons and emojis for additional visual elements, and Framer Motion for animations.
+Additionally, the code is formatted using the `eslint-config-airbnb` package.
-Eslint-config-airbnb for code formatting